 Hamerkop (Scopus umbretta)

-These are just a few of the vast array of waterbirds that can be seen in Kenya.
+This just a small bit of the vast array of waterbirds that can be seen in Kenya.
 Take time to explore the various wetlands around your area and see what you can find.
-A good guide can help you identify the birds you see and search for some of the rarer ones.

 While you're at it, make sure to share your observations with the Kenya Bird Map project to help map waterbird distribution in Kenya.